isomerpages/csc-knowledge/_ethos-issue-25/Making Outcome Based Approaches Work: Insights from the UK's Government Outcomes Lab.md

 </div>

 <div class="break">
-<p class="break1">" We need to invest in creating a professional norm that emphasises learning and being open to sharing the insights from both what has worked well and what has not. "</p>
+<p class="break1">We need to invest in creating a professional norm that emphasises learning and being open to sharing the insights from both what has worked well and what has not.</p>
 </div>